 Wills played “San Antonio Rose” for 40 years, becoming the group’s signature piece.
 Dozens of artists have since covered it.

-10. “San Antonio Stroll” by Tanya Tucker
+10. “San Antonio Stroll” By Tanya Tucker

-Tanya Tucker scored her fifth number one hit with “San Antonio Stroll,” released in 1975.
+Country music singer-songwriter Tanya Tucker scored her fifth number one hit with “San Antonio Stroll,” released in 1975.
 The song’s events take place in South Carolina in the narrator’s hometown, but they revolve around a dance called the San Antonio stroll.

 Summing Up Our List Of San Antonio Songs

-Texas has given the world many great things— Liquid Paper, nachos, 3-D printing, Dr. Pepper— and San Antonio is on that list.
+Texas has given the world many great things—Liquid Paper, nachos, 3D printing, Dr. Pepper—and San Antonio is on that list.

-It’s a vibrant city that’s inspired many a songwriter to immortalize it and these 10 songs represent a cross-section of all the music about the place.
+It’s a vibrant city that’s inspired many a songwriter to immortalize it, and these 10 songs represent a cross-section of all the music about the place.